curtclifton/timerity/2014-01-08 - xcoders/slides.md

 ^ [Fire up the WatchApp and give a brief demo of using it.
 Stay away from the code]

+^ Note that the code will be posted on github on Friday

 ---

 # [fit] Syncing
 # [fit] Data with
 # [fit] Watch

+^ Next I want to talk about syncing data with Watch…

 ---

-# Your watch extension is a separate process from your iPhone app: you just signed up for data syncing.
+# Your watch extension is a separate process from your iPhone app; you just signed up for data syncing.

+^ even if you don't have a "cloud-based" application, almost anything interesting is going to have to share data

+^ and even if you do have a cloud app…

 ---